Nord-Pas de Calais Mining Basin

 Community Members have visited.

-A. Mehmet Haksever AT8 Adrian Lakomy Adrian Turtschi Aitia Alessandro Votta Alexander Barabanov Alexander Lehmann Alfons and Riki Verstraeten Alicemears Ammon Watkins Ana Lozano Andersgrau8 Argo Atila Ege Babbil Babbil59 Bauchat Bazikoln Bin Bram de Bruin Brendan Carroll Buzz Can SARICA Cezar Grozavu Chen Taotao Chenboada Christian Ochse Christoph Christravelblog Claire Bradshaw ClaireWhiteley Clyde Craig Harder Criterion Dachangjin3 Damientournay Dana144 Daniel C-Hazard DennisNL87 Dibro Dimitar Krastev Dirk-pieter Donald M Parrish Jr Donnico Dorejd Dutchbirder Dwight Zehuan Xiao Echwel Elia Vettorato Els Slots Enid MC Erik Jelinek Errol Neo Eva Kisgyorgy Fabi-ddorf Fabian Teusch Fan Yibo Femke Roos Francky D'Hoop Frederik Dawson Garyrjtaylor George Evangelou GeorgeIng61 Giloudepuertorico Haining Guan Herunen Hubert I&W Rohde Iain Jackson Ian Cade Ih0000 Ingemar Eriksson Itahue Ivan Rucek J. Stevens Jagnes Jakob Frenzel James Bowyer Jan-Willem Janina Lehmann Janis Janklak Jarek Pokrzywnicki Jasam Jawnbeary Jay T Jduffhue Jean Lecaillon Jeankedezeehond Jeffrey Chai Ran Jesse S 2010 Jezza Joel on the Road Jonas Kremer Jonathanfr Jordanovichy Jos Schmitz Jose Antonio Collar Joshuakirbens Joyce van Soest Judith Tanner Kacper Olejarski KarenBMoore Kbecq Kelly Henry Kevin247 Knut Krafal_74 Lara Adler Leontine Helleman Lidiane Lois Dekker Lorenzo2022 Luis Filipe Gaspar MH MHL MaYumin Maciej Gowin Majkl20 Marie Morlon Martin Richardson Martina Rúčková MaxHeAnouBen Mibive Michael Mett Michael Turtle Michal Marciniak Michiel Dekker Mihai Dascalu Mikko Misio_pysio Mohboh Nan NataliaS Nihal Ege Nykri Olli-Pekka Turunen PabloNorte Pascal Cauliez Pasha Globus Patrik Paul Schofield Payen de La Garanderie Isabelle Peter Lööv Peterbanks Philipp Leu Philipp Peterer Pieter Dijkshoorn Polyommatus_icarus Priyaranjan Mohapatra Q Randi Thomsen Rewal Robin Frank Roel Sterken Roger Ourset Rom Roman Bruehwiler Roman Koeln Rudegirl Sergio Arjona Shandos Cleaver Simonh Solivagant Stanislaw Warwas Stephanvermeulen Stijn Svein Elias Szucs Tamas Tarquinio_Superbo Tatiana Nikulnikova Thibault Magnien Thomas Buechler Thomas Harold Watson Thomas van der Walt Tommasorossotti Tony0001 Triath Tsunami Vanessa Buechler Vincent Cheung WILLIAM RICH Walter H. Wang Qin Wojciech Fedoruk WolfgangHl YaroMir Zhenjun Liu Zos M Zoë Sheng
+A. Mehmet Haksever AT8 Adrian Lakomy Adrian Turtschi Aitia Alessandro Votta Alexander Barabanov Alexander Lehmann Alfons and Riki Verstraeten Alicemears Ammon Watkins Ana Lozano Andersgrau8 Argo Atila Ege Babbil Babbil59 Bauchat Bazikoln Bin Bram de Bruin Brendan Carroll Buzz Can SARICA Cezar Grozavu Chen Taotao Chenboada Christian Ochse Christoph Christravelblog Claire Bradshaw ClaireWhiteley Clyde Craig Harder Criterion Dachangjin3 Damientournay Dana144 Daniel C-Hazard DennisNL87 Dimitar Krastev Dirk-pieter Donald M Parrish Jr Donnico Dorejd Dutchbirder Dwight Zehuan Xiao Echwel Elia Vettorato Els Slots Enid MC Erik Jelinek Errol Neo Eva Kisgyorgy Fabi-ddorf Fabian Teusch Fan Yibo Femke Roos Francky D'Hoop Frederik Dawson Garyrjtaylor George Evangelou GeorgeIng61 Giloudepuertorico Haining Guan Herunen Hubert I&W Rohde Iain Jackson Ian Cade Ih0000 Ingemar Eriksson Itahue Ivan Rucek J. Stevens Jagnes Jakob Frenzel James Bowyer Jan-Willem Janina Lehmann Janis Janklak Jarek Pokrzywnicki Jasam Jawnbeary Jay T Jduffhue Jean Lecaillon Jeankedezeehond Jeffrey Chai Ran Jesse S 2010 Jezza Joel on the Road Jonas Kremer Jonathanfr Jordanovichy Jos Schmitz Jose Antonio Collar Joshuakirbens Joyce van Soest Judith Tanner Kacper Olejarski KarenBMoore Kbecq Kelly Henry Kevin247 Knut Krafal_74 Lara Adler Leontine Helleman Lidiane Lisu Marian Lois Dekker Lorenzo2022 Luis Filipe Gaspar MH MHL MaYumin Maciej Gil Maciej Gowin Majkl20 Marie Morlon Martin Richardson Martina Rúčková MaxHeAnouBen Mibive Michael Mett Michael Turtle Michal Marciniak Michiel Dekker Mihai Dascalu Mikko Misio_pysio Mohboh Nan NataliaS Nihal Ege Nykri Olli-Pekka Turunen PabloNorte Pascal Cauliez Pasha Globus Patrik Paul Schofield Payen de La Garanderie Isabelle Peter Lööv Peterbanks Philipp Leu Philipp Peterer Pieter Dijkshoorn Polyommatus_icarus Priyaranjan Mohapatra Q Randi Thomsen Rewal Robin Frank Roel Sterken Roger Ourset Rom Roman Bruehwiler Roman Koeln Rudegirl Sergio Arjona Shandos Cleaver Simonh Solivagant Stanislaw Warwas Stephanvermeulen Stijn Svein Elias Szucs Tamas Tarquinio_Superbo Tatiana Nikulnikova Thibault Magnien Thomas Buechler Thomas Harold Watson Thomas van der Walt Tommasorossotti Tony0001 Triath Tsunami Vanessa Buechler Vincent Cheung WILLIAM RICH Walter H. Wang Qin Wojciech Fedoruk WolfgangHl YaroMir Zhenjun Liu Zos M Zoë Sheng

 The Plaque